 I wasn’t sure what he thought I was there for, but I was pretty sure I didn’t want to know.
 It’s not a good sign when the bouncer of a scummy club is willing to let minors in because they say some guy is waiting for them.

 I went up the metal stairs and into the full assault of the blaring electronica.
 The club itself was nothing remarkable, not that I’d ever been into one but it looked something like you see on tv.
 It wasn’t very big either, the center of the room was reserved for a dance floor while three sides were taken by couches, pillows and cushions with openings leading to other rooms obscured by drapes.
 The last remaining wall was reserved for a bar.
-What caught my attention was the customers and the staff, full leather, fursuits or cross-dress was the flavor of the place.
+What caught my attention was the customers and the staff, full leather, fursuits or cross-dressing was the flavor of the place.
 It wasn’t just a club, it was a fetish club...

 I wasn’t sure what made me more uncomfortable; the fact I was in such a place or that people might have read me as a crossdresser… I timidly walked to the bar, focusing on my feet and not the many underdressed people.